‘The Bachelor’: Corinne Olympios Says Nick Viall And Vanessa Grimaldi Are ‘Phony’

 Meanwhile, the

-couple have yet to set a wedding date.
+couple has yet to set a wedding date.
 Nick and Vanessa have confirmed that while they’re still engaged, they are getting to know each other a little better before walking down the aisle.
 Of course, Viall is a bit too busy to think about planning a wedding at the moment.
 The reality star is currently competing on Season 24 of Bachelor , where he and his partner Peta Murgatroyd are hoping to take home the mirror ball trophy.
 Dancing with the Stars However, Nick Viall may have one big obstacle standing in his way.
 As previously reported by the

 Inquisitr, Nick’s fiance Vanessa Grimaldi is pushing a lot of button behind the scenes at Dancing with the Stars.
 The Season 21 Bachelor winner is said to be showing up at rehearsals and on set when she’s not wanted.